MaksPikul/MaksPikul/README.md

   - Implemented live updates using Web Sockets with SignalR for chat features.
   - Utilized AWS services such as SES and S3 instead of relying on third party services.
 (Currently documenting Back-End Code samples, Working on cleaning Some front end code parts)

-### - Planner Web Application
-Full-Stack Web application using NextJs and TypeScript, Application with credential and OAuth authentication, allows users to create projects where owner and those invited to project can create, delete and update tasks if their roles allow them.
-Tech-Stack used: TypeScript, Tailwind CSS, React library, Next.js framework (server actions, folder routing), Auth.js (Credential & OAuth provider Authentication), Prisma ORM, PostgreSQL

 ### - Wellbeing mobile application project for Software Engineering Module<br>
   Worked in a group of 6 to create Domain analysis, Requirement elicitation and Design documents followed by creating a Mobile-app Prototype for FDM group.